Brian Gaynor Initiatives

 The Milford Foundation, the charitable arm of Milford Asset Management, of which Brian was a founder, has kindly agreed to manage the administration of the Initiatives, which means that all the earnings of the fund will be available for distribution.

-Inaugural Award of Brian Gaynor Business Journalism Initiative Funding
+Award of Brian Gaynor Business Journalism Initiative Funding

 The awards are part of a $2 million endowment administered by the Milford Foundation.

-For business writing:
+For investigative business writing:

 For professional development: